Dissidia Final Fantasy: Release and merchandise

-SCEA later announced a Dissidia Final Fantasy-themed PSP bundle, which included a "Mystic Silver" PSP system, a copy of Dissidia Final Fantasy, a 2GB memory stick, and a copy of Final Fantasy VII: Advent Children.
-It was also released on August 25, 2009.
+Dissidia Final Fantasy-themed PSP bundle, which included a "Mystic Silver" PSP system, a copy of Dissidia Final Fantasy, a 2GB memory stick, and a copy of Final Fantasy VII: Advent Children was also released on August 25 the same year.

 Studio BentStuff published the Dissidia Final Fantasy Ultimania α as the initial reference guide for the game.
 Released on December 4, 2008, this book became part of the Ultimania series, which includes the Kingdom Hearts Ultimania α.
-Suntory Ltd. also collaborated with Square Enix to create the "Dissidia Final Fantasy Potion" drinks which were released on December 9, 2008, in Japan to promote the game's release.
+Suntory Ltd. also collaborated with Square Enix to create the "Dissidia Final Fantasy Potion" drinks which were released on December 9 in Japan to promote the game's release.

 Square Enix released a line of Trading Arts figures in early 2009 with Series 1 containing Cloud Strife, Squall Leonhart, Zidane Tribal, Tidus, and the Warrior of Light.
 A second series was later released featuring Sephiroth, Terra, Bartz, Firion, and Cecil.